Getting involved in council decision making

 Tower Hamlets Council

-Tower Hamlets has an elected Mayor and 45 Councillors who decide on the budget, policies and priorities for the Council.
-The Mayor and Councillors are elected for 4-year terms by the local community to represent its views.
+Tower Hamlets has an elected Mayor and 45 Councillors who decide on the budget, policies and priorities for the council.
+The Mayor and Councillors are elected for four year terms by the local community to represent its views.

 The council also regularly consults residents and local businesses about important issues, such as transport or planning.